 The path north from Ulgarstat is clear and easy to follow.
-It passes through open country for a while, but bushes and scattered trees increase in numbernear the forest.
-The path enters Mirk wood 11/2 miles from Ulgarstat.
-It remains well-defined during its 4-mile trek through the dark wood, but the vegetation on either side of the path becomes very dense on the lafter entering Mirkwood, and remains so for 12/3 miles.
-So on after the forest begins to thin out again, an overgrown trail, bearing northwest, branches from the main path.
+It passes through open country for a while, but bushes and scattered trees increase in number near the forest.
+The path enters Mirkwood 11/2 miles from Ulgarstat.
+It remains well-defined during its 4-mile trek through the dark wood, but the vegetation on either side of the path becomes very dense one mile after entering Mirkwood, and remains so for 12/3 miles.
+Soon after the forest begins to thin out again, an overgrown trail, bearing northwest, branches from the main path.
 Once there was a small settlement three miles down the trail; but the Plague killed all the settlers, and all that remains is the ruins of an old log cabin.

 The main path continues for 2/3 of a mile beyond the fork before emerging from the forest.
-Wessun's farm lies 1 1/2 miles farther along the path, a total of seven miles from Ulgarstat.
-Beyond Wessun's farm the path continues northward along the Forestedge for many more miles until it reaches the swamps of northerm Mirkwood.
+Wessan's farm lies 1 1/2 miles farther along the path, a total of seven miles from Ulgarstat.
+Beyond Wessun's farm the path continues northward along the Forest edge for many more miles until it reaches the swamps of northern Mirkwood.